Everything You Should Know About Pickleball Courts

 Net posts hold the net at the prescribed height and should be placed about a foot past the sidelines.
 A cable or cord running through the white binding at the top of the net attaches the net to the posts.

-Outdoor pickleball courts have some unique factors that should be considered during the planning and site selection stage.
-How the court will orient in relation to the sun is important so the sun does not bother players.
+Outdoor courts have some unique factors that should be considered during the planning and site selection stage.
+How the court will orient in relation to the sun is essential so the sun does not bother players.
 Court baselines oriented in a north/south alignment are best where possible.

 Using these specifications and dimensions will keep pickleball consistent.